 Gibson’s career collapsed Spectacularly, and People magazine reported that an unnamed “entertainment executive” had said his career was now over.
 However, in 2016 he was back in the director’s chair for Hacksaw Ridge, a war movie for which he was nominated for a Best Director Oscar.
 This prompted Vox to say that Gibson was not only back from exile, but he had now demonstrated how other disgraced celebrities could come back too.

 5. Garrison Keillor

 Humorist Garrison Keillor was the creator and host of the radio show A Prairie Home Companion.
-In 2017, his folksy, down-home image was dealt a major blow when Minnesota Public Radio (MPR) terminated its business relationship with him after an individual that he worked with alleged that he had behaved inappropriately with her.
+In 2017, his folksy, down-home image dealt a major blow when Minnesota Public Radio (MPR) terminated its business relationship with him after an individual he worked with allegations that he had behaved inappropriately with her.

 The following year, Keillor reached an agreement with MPR to the effect that it would pay him $275,000 and restore access to the A Prairie Home Companion archives, which it had made unavailable in the wake of the allegations against him.
-Keillor also began publishing new episodes of one of his properties, The Writer’s Almanac, on his website.
+On his website, Keillor also began publishing new episodes of one of his properties, The Writer’s Almanac.
 So, while his career and image may not be what they once were, he’s far from canceled.

 6. Bill O’Reilly